GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Objectives

 * Store photos in Google Cloud Storage buckets.
-* Store entities in Datastore.
+* Store entities in Cloud Datastore.
 * Configure Cloud Pub/Sub notifications.
-* Use Google Cloud Vision to implement a photos search.
+* Use Google Cloud Vision API to implement a photos search.
 * Create and deploy a shared photo album as an App Engine project to display actions performed through the Cloud Platform Console.

 ## Costs